acrobox/docs/docs/cli/README.md

 `db/backup` extracts a database to a PostgreSQL archive file.

+`db/restore` restores a database from a PostgreSQL archive file.

 `db/destroy` destroys an existing database.

 `psql` proxies to psql on the machine.